STEAM Academy rolls to girls championship; Asinga shines for Principia boys

 Outside of McCluer South, high finishes on the podium were scarce.

-Jefferson senior Laney Smith took third in the high jump, matching the same height as the champion and runner-up — 5 foot, 3 ¼ inches —before losing on tiebreakers.
+Jefferson senior Laney Smith took third in the high jump, matching the same height as the champion and runner-up — 5 foot, 3.25 inches — before losing on tiebreakers.
 Teammate Kyla Allen was fifth in the same event.

 Catryn Cattoor was third in the discus and added a sixth in the shot put for Jefferson.